-- From the web client, click #Home or My Requests, then click +New Request. - From the desktop client, go to the #Home page, then click New Request.
+- Web client): Click #Home or My Requests, then click How Request. - 🖵 (desktop client): Go to the #Home page, then click New Request.

 NOTE: You can also submit an access request from your Favorites pane, if you previously saved it as a favorite.